derekquinn/bluesky/Readme.md

 - Although minimally used here, because the scope of this app is limited, `NSAttributedString` is a welcome addition to BlueSky.
 The city, state and temperature labels on screen are a key part of the UI.
 This technique allows us to apply different styles to each part of the string (for example 10ºC).

+## How it all comes together

+- We define a `WeatherService` with a function called `fetchWeather()` which communicates via a delegate.
+In order to accomplish this, we define a protocol called `didFetchWeateher` (implemented in `WeatherViewController`) Second, we have to register a callback (delegate) for the protocol.
+This way, when `fetchWeather()` is called, it has an instance (reference) via the delegate.
+It can pass the weather object, and therefore update the UI.